magento/merchdocs/src/catalog/categories-content-settings.md

 title: Content Settings
 ---

 The Content settings determine any additional content appears on the category page.
-In addition to the list of category products, the page can include an image, description, and CMS block. {% if "Default.EE-B2B" contains site.edition %}You can use [Page Builder]({% link cms/page-builder.md %})’s advanced content tools to enter the category description. {% endif %}
+In addition to the list of category products, the page can include an image, description, and CMS block.
+In Magento Commerce, you can use the [Page Builder]({% link cms/page-builder.md %}) advanced content tools to enter the category description.

 ![]({% link images/images-ee/category-content.png %}){: .zoom}
 <span class="caption-edition-ee">_Category Content_</span>